couchbase/n1k1/README.md

 - GROUP BY on multiple expressions.
 - aggregate functions: COUNT, SUM, MIN, MAX, AVG.
 - HAVING, by reusing the same filter operator as WHERE.
+- WINDOW functions.
+  - aggregate functions: COUNT().
+  - numbering functions: ROW_NUMBER().
+  - navigation functions: FIRST_VALUE(expr).
+  - window partition types: ROW.
+  - window frame clause...
+    - preceding: unbounded, current-row, numeric offset.
+    - following: unbounded, current-row, numeric offset.
+    - exclude: no-others, current-row.
+  - window partitions spill to the disk if too large.
 - UNION ALL is concurrent, with the contributing child operators having their own goroutines.
-- UNION DISTINCT is supported by sequencing UNION ALL with DISTINCT.
+- UNION DISTINCT is supported by sequencing DISTINCT after UNION ALL.
 - INTERSECT DISTINCT / INTERSECT ALL.
 - EXCEPT DISTINCT / EXCEPT ALL.
 - temp table operators.
 - sequence operator.
-- subqueries (uncorrelated) by capturing the subquery into a temp table, which a later operator can retrieve, and by using a sequence operator to control these steps.
+- subqueries (uncorrelated) by capturing the subquery into a temp table, which a later sequence'd operator can retrieve.
 - data-staging / pipeline-breakers with concurrent children.
 - nested object paths (e.g. locations/address/city).
 - scans of simple files (CSV's and newline delimited JSON).